neetinds/Springboard/README.md

 # Springboard
-Neetin Verma work on data science projects completed during from Springboard curriculum 2020/2021
+This repository hosts all projects/assignments completed by Neetin Verma as part of the Springboard Data Science Career Track program 2020/2021

 Table of Contents